-Background task in Nu
+Background tasks with Nu

-1. using a third-party task management tools, like pueueopen in new window
+1. Using a third-party task management tools, like pueueopen in new window

-2. using a terminal multiplexer, like tmuxopen in new window or zellijopen in new window
+2. Using a terminal multiplexer, like tmuxopen in new window or zellijopen in new window

 Using nu with pueue